nicolasmuller/away3dlite-core-fp10/README.md

 The goal is to have a rudimentary (but simple and fast) Stage3D renderer for simple 3D scenes.

 **Features:**
- - using Stage3D constrained mode,
+ - using Stage3D constrained mode (if available),
  - automatic fallback to DefaultRenderer,
  - automatic quads to triangles conversion, double-sided materials,
  - BitmapMaterial / BitmapMaterialEx (mipmap, transparency control),
  - ColorMaterial (color, alpha),
- - mesh.alpha blending,
+ - cascading Object3D.alpha blending,
  - additive blendmode (Object3D's blendMode).

 **Gotchas:**